Bhiwadi: Climate and geography

 During the summer, the weather in the city gets hot, while temperatures in winter are fairly cool.
 The maximum and minimum temperatures ever recorded are ~51 °C and ~3 °C, respectively.
 The average wind velocity is 5 km/h, while the humidity is around 70%.
 Bhiwadi is located 270 m above sea level.
 The Aravali mountain (Aravalli Range) is located 95 km South-East of the city.
 The Sariska Tiger Reserve, which is also a popular tourist destination, is located 120 km south of the city.

 In 2021 and 2022 Bhiwadi was deemed one of the most polluted cities in the world by IQAir, a Swiss air quality technology company.
-In 2022, Bhiwadi ranked 3rd in the worst air quality list by IQAir in the world after Lahore and Hotan, with an annual average PM2.5 concentration of 92.7 μg/m³.
-In some months, such as April, the monthly average PM2.5 concentration becomes as high as 150 μg/m³, which exceeds the WHO guideline by 30 times.
+In 2022, Bhiwadi ranked 3rd in the worst air quality list by IQAir in the world after Lahore and Hotan, with an annual average PM2.5 concentration of 92.7 μg/m^{3}.
+In some months, such as April, the monthly average PM2.5 concentration becomes as high as 150 μg/m^{3}, which exceeds the WHO guideline by 30 times.
 Despite being India's most polluted city in 2021 and 2022, Bhiwadi has not been included in the World Quality Air Report 2023.

 According to the World Air Quality Report 2024, Bhiwadi is one of the world's 20 most polluted city in India.